Goats milk for dogs can be a nice treat for your dog, if they enjoy the taste.

 Goat’s milk divides opinion among humans due to its distinctive taste.

-Even nutritionally, it’s easy to find conflicting opinions about whether goat’s milk is superior to cow’s milk or not.
+Even nutritionally, it’s easy to find conflicting opinions about whether goat’s milk is better than cow’s milk or not.

 A cup of goat’s milk contains: